rsocket/rsocket-js/docs/03-flowable-api.md

 ### subscribe() (method)

-Connects the Flowable (publisher) to a subscriber of values.
+This method connects the Flowable (publisher) to a subscriber of values.
 Subscribing alone does not indicate demand: rather, it connects publisher & subscriber and allows the subscriber to begin expressing demand for values via a `Subscription` object.
 Note that `PartialSubscriber` differs from the above `Subscriber` only